atomly/packages/packages/_api/README.md

 ### Scripts

-If our GraphQL schema changes, then we need to regenerate our schema typings which contains the typings for our queries, automatically generated using the `@graphql-codegen` API.
+If our GraphQL schema changes, then we need to regenerate our schema types which contains the types for our queries, automatically generated using the `@graphql-codegen` API.

 ### TypeORM Synchronize